CESSProject/cess/README.md

 Begin by compiling and installing the utility ([instructions and more info here](https://substrate.dev/docs/en/knowledgebase/integrate/subkey)).

-Generate a mnemonic (Secret phrase) and see the `sr25519` key and address associated with it.
+Generate a mnemonic (phrase seed) and see the `sr25519` key and address associated with it.

 ```
 # subkey command